rbe549/rbe549.github.io/project3spring2023.md

 ### 9.3.
 Presentation

-You are required to do an in-person presentation for 10mins (all team members MUST present) during the time decided (look out for a post on timings on <a href="https://piazza.com/wpi/spring2023/rbecs549">Piazza</a>) explaining your approach, the results as video.
+You are required to do an in-person presentation for 10 mins (all team members MUST present) during the time decided (look out for a post on timings on <a href="https://piazza.com/wpi/spring2023/rbecs549">Piazza</a>) explaining your approach, the results as video.
 Explain what all problems you tackled during this project and how you overcame them.
 Further, talk about non-obvious observations, corner cases and failure modes along with potential ways to solve them.
 Also, give an in-depth analysis of your proposed approach.
 The presentation has to be professional of a conference quality presented to a wide range of audience ranging from a lay-person to an expert in the field.

 <a name='funcs'></a>